Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

 #### Discovery process

-* Find all deployed API Proxy revisions
+* Find all deployed API proxy revisions
-* From those revisions attempts to find a specification file
+* From those revisions, attempts to find a specification file
     * To do this the agent looks at the proxy configuration for a resource file of type `oas`
-* Given a specification file is found the agent will then create an API Service, Revision, and Instance to represent that proxy in Amplify Central
-* The agent does not validate or configure any policies within the proxy, it will expect the spec to represent what is defined in the proxy
+* Given that a specification file is found, the agent then creates an API service, revision, and instance to represent that proxy in Amplify Central.
+The agent does not validate or configure any policies within the proxy, it will expect the spec to represent what is defined in the proxy.

-{{< alert title="Note" color="primary" >}}An API Proxy without an API Specification will not be discovered by the agent{{< /alert >}}
+{{< alert title="Note" color="primary" >}}An API Proxy without an API Specification will not be discovered by the agent.{{< /alert >}}

 #### Provisioning process

-* When a consumer is granted access to an API proxy within Apigee the agent will...
+* When a consumer is granted access to an API proxy within Apigee the agent will:
-    * Create an Application on Apigee, with the same name, and assign the ownership to the developer email address configured for the agent
+    * Create an application on Apigee, with the same name, and assign the ownership to the developer email address configured for the agent
-    * Create a Product on Apigee, if one does not already exist, that allows access to the specified API proxy
+    * Create a product on Apigee, if one does not already exist, that allows access to the specified API proxy
-        * If a quota has been set in Ampilfy then that quota will be used when creating the product in Apigee
+        * If a quota has been set in Amplify then that quota will be used when creating the product in Apigee
-* When a consumer requests credentials for an Application that has access to an API proxy within Apigee the agent will...
+* When a consumer requests credentials for an application that has access to an API proxy within Apigee the agent will:
-    * Find the previously created Application on Apigee and create a new Credential within that Application
+    * Find the previously created application on Apigee and create a new credential within that application
-    * Allow access to all Products created previously for the Application on Amplify
+    * Allow access to all products created previously for the application on Amplify
     * Return the created credential to Amplify, encrypted, to be viewed by the consumer in Marketplace

-{{< alert title="Note" color="primary" >}}Although credentials will be created and returned to a consumer the API proxy on Apigee must have a policy which validates them{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Although credentials will be created and returned to a consumer, the API proxy on Apigee must have a policy that validates them.{{< /alert >}}

-{{< alert title="Note" color="primary" >}}Quotas set on Products within Apigee must be enforced by a policy within the API proxy on Apigee.
-See [Quota policy](https://cloud.google.com/apigee/docs/api-platform/reference/policies/quota-policy) for more information{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Quotas set on products within Apigee must be enforced by a policy within the API proxy on Apigee.
+See [Quota policy](https://cloud.google.com/apigee/docs/api-platform/reference/policies/quota-policy) for more information.{{< /alert >}}

 ### Traceability Agent

 The Traceability Agent gathers usage metrics for all proxies defined in Apigee X. The agent will query, based on the configured frequency, the Apigee X stats API for new metrics.
 The metrics, as noted in the [Apigee X documentation](https://cloud.google.com/apigee/docs/api-platform/analytics/use-analytics-api-measure-api-program-performance), can be delayed up to 10 minutes.
-Do to this possible delay the Traceability Agent will not gather metrics within the last 10 minutes of executing the stats query.
+Due to this possible delay the Traceability Agent will not gather metrics within the last 10 minutes of executing the stats query.
 On subsequent runs those metrics will be gathered.

 ### Installation via CLI